For students interested in conducting a thesis or participating in the psychology department honors program

 There are many reasons to conduct a thesis.
 First and most important is that it tells you whether you like research and are good at it.
 This may help you decide whether to consider a research-related career and apply to a research-related graduate program.
 Second, it teaches you skills that will be useful in many careers and graduate programs.
 These skills include thinking critically, writing and revising, presenting your work orally, and analyzing empirical data.
 Finally, being able to describe these experiences in your personal statement is helpful in applying to research-related graduate and professional programs.
 Prospective graduate programs are primarily concerned with your research experiences, not with whether you took a particular honors course.

 The department honors program runs spring through fall.
-The next sequence will be spring 2022 through fall 2022.
-Dr. Jamie Goldenberg will teach the 2022 honors seminars.
-Applications for the honors program will be accepted beginning November 1, 2021, and will continue until the course is full, or the beginning of the spring 2022 semester.
+The next sequence will be spring 2024 through fall 2024.
+Dr. Kristen Salomon will teach the 2024 honors seminars.
+Applications for the honors program will be accepted beginning November 1, 2023, and will continue until the course is full, or the beginning of the spring 2024 semester.

 The honors program holds class meetings on the Tampa campus.
 However, your advisor can be on another campus.